 We get so out of touch with our body’s hunger and fullness signals that we feel like we’re out of control around food.
 We feel like if we don’t follow a strict plan or track, measure or have really specific guidelines that we’d eat everything and gain a ton of weight then no one will love us and we’ll be alone forever, or something like that, right?!

 When calculating calories in foods, research shows the calorie counts you get from various websites and on food labels are all averages and can be very imprecise.
 They can actually be significantly higher or lower than the numbers you are using for calculations.
 For example, the FDA allows food company’s grace in the accuracy of the calories listed on package labels: 20% in either direction.
 That means if a label says 200 calories per serving, it could be 240 calories or 160 calories or anything in between.

 Even if those numbers were precise, how the food is prepared (cooking, chopping, blending) and the types of nutrients the food contains also messes with the amount of energy available for digestion and absorption.
 Some calories pass through us undigested.

 For example, 1 gram of protein contains about 5.5 calories.
 Of those, 4 of them are available for absorption, and 1.5 of them are not absorbed.
-With foods like nuts and seeds and fiber rich foods, we absorb fewer calories from them.
-With almonds, only 68% are absorbed, with tomatoes 17% are absorbed, and mangoes 10% are absorbed.
+With foods like nuts and seeds and fiber-rich foods, we absorb fewer calories from them.
+With almonds, only 68% are absorbed, with tomatoes 17% are absorbed, and with mangoes 10% are absorbed.

 Also, it’s common to use exercise as a justification for eating more (“I went to spin this morning, I earned this”), eyeball portion sizes incorrectly, and wrongfully estimate how many calories burned while working out.
 Studies show people mis-measure and estimate portions the vast majority of the time, so unless you’re using measuring cups and spoons regularly, it’s easy to accidentally consume more calories than you intended to.